fl1ger/deleg/draft-dnsop-deleg.md

 DRAFT NOTE: Should u-label and a-label be expanded?
 I'm leaning towards not expanding.

-### SvcParamKeys
+### SvcParams

+All SvcParamKeys for the "dns" scheme {{!I-D.ietf-add-svcb-dns}} apply as specified.
+These are the "transport parameters", describing how to reach an endpoint.

+DELEG also supports "delegation parameters", providing information about a logical delegation, independent of the transport.

+The "alpn" transport parameter is OPTIONAL to include (unlike in SVCB-DNS, where it is generally required).
+If the "alpn" SvcParamKey is omitted, the only available transport is presumed to be unencrypted DNS over UDP/TCP port 53.
+Endpoints can indicate that insecure transport is not available by specifying "mandatory=alpn".

+When TargetName is below the zone cut, DELEG ServiceMode records MUST include "ipv4hint" or "ipv6hint" SvcParamKeys.
+These keys provide the address glue, which enables the initial connection to this endpoint.

-The following DNS SVCB parameters are defined for the DELEG and SVCB ServiceModes.
+The following additional DNS SVCB parameters are defined for the DELEG and SVCB ServiceModes.

-#### "transports"

-The "transports" SvcParamKey defines the list of transports offered by the nameserver named in the TargetName.

-The existing "alpn" SvcParamKey was not reused for DELEG due to the restriction that the "alpn" SvcParamValues are limited to those defined in the TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs registry.
-Plaintext DNS traffic is not, and should not be listed in that registry, but is required to support the transition to encrypted transport in DELEG and SVCB records.

-Below is a list of the transport values defined in this document:

-* "do53": indicates that a server supports plaintext, unencrypted DNS traffic over UDP or TCP as defined in {{?RFC1035}} and {{?RFC1034}} and the updates to those RFCs.
-* "dot": indicates that the server supports encrypted DNS traffic over DNS-over-TLS as defined in {{?RFC7858}}.
-* "doh": indicates that the server supports encrypted DNS traffic over DNS-over-HTTPS as defined in {{?RFC8484}}.
-Records that use the DoH service form may be further redirected with HTTPS resource records in the delegated zone.
-The DoH path is specified with a dohpath SvcParam as specified in {{?RFC9461}}.
-* "doq": indicates that the server supports encrypted DNS traffic via DNS-over-QUIC Connections as defined in {{?RFC9250}}

-The order of the keys in the list dictate the order in which the nameserver SHOULD be contacted.
-The client SHOULD compare the order of available transports with the set of transports it supports to determine how to contact the selected nameserver.

-The presentation format of the SvcParamValue is a comma delimited quoted string of the available transport names.
-The wire format for the SvcParamValue is a string of 16-bit integers representing the TransportKey values as described in the "DELEG Transport Parameter Registry".

-#### "dnsTlsFingerprints"
+#### "tlsa"

-The "dnsTlsFingerprints" SvcParamKey is a list of fingerprints for the TLS certificates that may be presented by the nameserver.
-This record SHOULD match the TLSA record as described in {{?RFC6698}}.
-Due to bootstrapping concerns, this SvcParamKey has been added to the DELEG record as the TLSA records would only be resolveable after the initial connection to the delegated nameserver was established.
+The "tlsa" SvcParamKey is a transport parameter representing a TLSA RRset {{?RFC6698}} to be used when connecting to TargetName using a TLS-based transport.
+If present, this SvcParam SHOULD match the TLSA records published at TargetName.
+Due to bootstrapping concerns, this SvcParamKey has been added to the DELEG record as the TLSA records might only be resolveable after the initial connetion to the delegated nameserver was established.
 When this field is not present, certificate validation should be performed by either DANE or by traditional TLS certification validation using trusted root certification authorities.

-The presentation and wire format of the SvcParamValue is the same as the presentation and wire format described for the TLSA record as defined in {{?RFC6698}}, sections 2.1 and 2.2 respectively.
+The SvcParamValue is a value-list.
+The presentation and wire format of each value is the same as the presentation and wire format described for the TLSA record as defined in {{?RFC6698}}, sections 2.1 and 2.2 respectively.

+As a special case, the empty value indicates that the client MUST perform TLSA resolution and connect using DANE as described in {{!I-D.ietf-dnsop-svcb-dane}}.
+The empty value MUST NOT be used in DELEG when TargetName is below the zone cut, as this would create a circular dependency.

+This SvcParam is "automatically mandatory" (i.e. non-ignorable) in DELEG, and it MAY be used in any SVCB context where TLSA usage is defined.

+#### "ds"

+The "ds" SvcParamKey is a delegation parameter representing a DS RRset.
+For usage notes, see {{dnssec}}.

+The SvcParamValue is a value-list.
+The presentation and wire format of each value is the same as the presentation and wire format described for the DS record as defined in {{?RFC4034}}, sections 5.3 and 5.1 respectively.

+If the "ds" SvcParamKey is omitted, the applicable DS RRset is the one that is present at the zone cut, if any.

+As a special case, the presentation value "disabled", corresponding to an empty value in wire format, indicates that there is no DS RRset for resolution to this delegated endpoint, even if a DS RRset is present at the zone cut.

 ## Deployment Considerations